 Don’t be shy!
-Sending a quick reply lets them know you’re actually reading their updates and that you care about what they’re doing.
+Sending a quick reply lets them know you’re reading their updates.
+And that you care about what they’re doing.
 Follow up on prayer requests.

 If you’ve prayed for them, tell them!
-It’s so encouraging to hear that someone is actually praying.
-Even just a short reply will remind missionaries that they really do have a community back home who remembers and cares for them.
+It’s so encouraging to hear that someone is praying.
+Even just a short reply will remind missionaries that they have a community back home who remembers and cares for them.

 2) Send them updates about you and your family (with pictures!) by mail or email.